 However, women-owned businesses obtain loans every day.
 And there are some sources that have better records of lending to female-led companies than others.
 Among such sources are government agencies, for-profit organizations and nonprofit entities.

-Angel investors and venture capitalists – Angels and venture capitalists primarily make equity investments, purchasing ownership in exchange for cash.
-However, they may also provide loans, especially in young, fast-growing companies.
+Angels and venture capitalists primarily make equity investments, purchasing ownership in exchange for cash.
+However, they may also provide loans, especially for young, fast-growing companies.
 You could even get a mix of loan and investment dollars, depending on who you work with.

-Credit cards – A Fed survey found 52% of small businesses used credit cards, second only to 55% that used bank loans.
-Credit cards charge high interest rates compared to other funding sources, but the convenience makes up for it for many business borrowers.
+A Fed survey found 52% of small businesses used credit cards, second only to 55% that used bank loans.
+Credit cards charge high-interest rates compared to other funding sources, but the convenience makes up for it for many business borrowers.
 The best credit cards can even provide rewards that you can use to help navigate your business.